 In the midst of the pandemic, Whitney and Will turned to the fetal surgery team at CHOP for hope.
 There was no time to waste — their son Henry had been prenatally diagnosed with spina bifida, and they were determined to give him the best chance at a healthy life.
 Today, he is home in Virginia, doing well and bringing his family joy.

 Whitney and Will were 18 weeks pregnant with their second child Henry when they learned he had myelomeningocele (MMC), the most severe form of spina bifida.
 Learning their child had spina bifida — a birth defect in which the spinal column doesn’t form properly — was devastating.
-Doctors near their home in Virginia told them they could terminate the pregnancy, travel to a hospital that offered fetal surgery, or continue with the pregnancy and have the condition and any resulting complications treated after the baby’s birth.
+Doctors near their Virginia home told them they had three choices: take no action, allowing the defect to progress and treat the condition after the baby’s birth, travel to a hospital that offered fetal surgery, or terminate the pregnancy.

 Over the next couple of days, Whitney did her own research on the condition.
 The first resource she found was the Center for Fetal Diagnosis and Treatment (CFDT) at Children’s Hospital of Philadelphia (CHOP).
 The center’s team has the world’s greatest depth of experience managing pregnancies diagnosed with spina bifida and developed the fetal surgery techniques to treat spina bifida.
 The team had also recently helped publish national guidelines about ensuring safe and timely maternal-fetal care during COVID-19.